MBM1607/dotfiles/README.md

 # .dotfiles

-	Simple barebones dotfiles repository for tmux, bash, and git.
+Dotfiles repository for bash aliases, tmux and git configuration and installation scripts.

 ## Installation

-I would not recommend using these dotfiles as they are pretty barebones and just for my personal use.

 All you need to do is clone the repository in your home ~ directory inside the dotfiles folder.